flyingmachine/brave-clojure-web/content/concurrency.md

 state", therefore there are no risks to running the tasks concurrently and you don't have to bother with using any of the tools you just spent your time learning about.
 Clojure makes it easy for you to achieve concurrency here as well.
-In this section, you'll learn about two tools, `pmap` and the *core.reducers* library, which give you concurrency virtually for free.
+In this section and the next, you'll learn about two tools, `pmap` and the core.reducers library, which give you concurrency virtually for free.

-### pmap
+First, let's look at `pmap`. `map` is a perfect candidate for

-`map` is a perfect candidate for parallelization: all you're doing is deriving a new collection from an existing collection by applying a function to each element of the existing collection.
+parallelization: all you're doing is deriving a new collection from an existing collection by applying a function to each element of the existing collection.
 There's no need to maintain state; each function application is completely independent.

 Clojure makes it easy to perform a parallel map with `pmap`.
 With `pmap`, Clojure takes care of running each application of the mapping